jeremies/breaking-bad-app/README.md

 This codebase was created to demonstrate a frontend application built with React, Typescript, and Redux Toolkit including read operations, routing and more.

+It uses the following API to get all the data: https://breakingbadapi.com/

+This app consists of two screens:

+1. List of all existing characters.
+2. Character detail with a random quote.

+# Features

+- [x] Skeleton while loading data
+- [x] Manage data loading feedback and error management
+- [x] Ability to change the language between English and Spanish
+- [x] Responsive app
+- [x] Clean and Simple Material UI
+- [x] Redux State Management
+- [x] Tests

 # How it works

 The root of the application is the `src/components/App` component.
 The App component uses react-router's HashRouter to display the different pages.
 Each page is represented by a [function component](https://reactjs.org/docs/components-and-props.html).